434 related texts · 4 related myths · Page 2 of 10

 It’s not exactly a topic we bring up at dinner parties, but it's fascinating to dive into the ancient Jewish understanding of tumah (ritual impurity) and taharah (ritual purity).
 O...

-We often picture Moses, Moshe Rabbenu, as this towering, almost superhuman figure.
+The familiar picture has Moses, Moshe Rabbenu, as this towering, almost superhuman figure.
 The one who parted the Red Sea, who received the Torah on Mount Sinai.
-But the truth, as Jewish t...
+But the truth, as ...

 It all stems from the Book of Deuteronomy, or Devarim in Hebrew, specifically a verse about gathering in the harvest: "and you shall gather in your corn, and your wine, and your oi...